 Gas Chromatography-mass spectrometry (GC-MS) combines two powerful analytical tools: gas chromatography for the highly efficient gas-phase separation of components in complex mixtures, and mass spectrometry for the confirmation of identity of these components as well as for the identification of unknowns.

 The HP 6890-5973 GC/MSD allows the analysis of small molecules (m/z 50-800) in a wide range of sample matrices.
 This system can be operated in electron ionisation (EI) and chemical ionisation (CI) modes.

 The chemical ionisation hardware allows the HP 5973MSD to operate in the positive and negative modes (PCI and NCI) and produce high-quality, classical CI spectra, which include molecular adduct ions.
-CI ion formation involves much lower energy, and is more “gentle” than electron ionisation.
-CI produces much less fragmentation, CI spectra usually shows high abundance of the molecular ion.
+CI ion formation involves much lower energy and is more “gentle” than electron ionisation.
+CI produces much less fragmentation; CI spectra usually show high abundance of the molecular ion.
 CI is mostly used for quantitative analysis.

-GC/ECNI-MS is well recognised as a high sensitive quantitative technique and results can be obtained at femtomole level in SIM (Selective Ion Monitoring) mode.
+GC/ECNI-MS is well recognised as a highly sensitive quantitative technique and results can be obtained at femtomole level in SIM (Selective Ion Monitoring) mode.